Zeniscribbles/sumofnumbers/README.md

-# sumofnumbers ICS314 Assignment
+# UH Manoa ICS314 Practice WOD: Sum of Numbers

 For this practice WOD, solve the following variation of the first of the five problems that Santiago Valdarrama thinks should take less than an hour.

-Ready?
-Let’s begin:
+**Ready?
+Let’s begin:**

-Start your timer.
+1. Start your timer.

-Create an empty GitHub repo called “sumofnumbers” and clone it to your local computer.
+2. Create an empty GitHub repo called “sumofnumbers” and clone it to your local computer.
 Don’t forget to check the box so that a README file is created.

-Open the local repo in VSCode.
+3. Open the local repo in VSCode.

-Set up your project to use our Typescript coding standards.
+4. Set up your project to use our Typescript coding standards.
 Download five files into your project directory:
+   - `sample.eslintrc.js`, rename it to `.eslintrc.js`.
+   - `sample.eslintignore`, rename it to `.eslintignore`.
+   - `sample.gitignore`, rename it to `.gitignore`.
+   - `sample.package.json`, rename it to `package.json`.

-sample.eslintrc.js, rename it to .eslintrc.js.
+   - `sample.tsconfig.json`, rename it to `tsconfig.json`.

-sample.eslintignore, rename it to .eslintignore. sample.gitignore, rename it to .gitignore. sample.package.json, rename it to package.json. sample.tsconfig.json, rename it to tsconfig.json.
-Invoke npm install to install ESLint.
+5. Invoke `npm install` to install ESLint.

-Create two files: index.html and sumofnumbers.ts.
-The index.html should load the sumofnumbers.js file.
+6. Create two files: `index.html` and `sumofnumbers.ts`.
+The `index.html` should load the `sumofnumbers.js` file.
 Remember to compile your Typescript file to Javascript.
-Use npx tsc to compile your Typescript file.
+Use `npx tsc` to compile your Typescript file.

+7. Write four functions that return the sum of the numbers in a given list using:
+   - a for-loop,
+   - a while-loop,
+   - recursion, and
-Write four functions that return the sum of the numbers in a given list using a for-loop, a while-loop, recursion, and Array functional programming.
-Call them sumFor, sumWhile, sumRecursion, and sumTheFunctionalWay.
-Add console.log statements to each function to show the result.
-For example, console.log(sumFor([1, 2, 3, 4])); should output 10.
+   - Array functional programming.

+   Call them `sumFor`, `sumWhile`, `sumRecursion`, and `sumTheFunctionalWay`.
+Add `console.log` statements to each function to show the result.
+For example, `console.log(sumFor([1, 2, 3, 4]));` should output `10`.
 Check the output in the browser console.

-Make sure ESLint is running.
+8. Make sure ESLint is running.
 For example, add newlines to the end of a file to see that an ESLint error is triggered.

-Make sure that there are no red ESLint errors indicating ESLint does not detect any problems with your code.
+9. Make sure that there are no red ESLint errors indicating ESLint does not detect any problems with your code.

-Commit your finished program to GitHub.
+10. Commit your finished program to GitHub.

-Check that your code is on GitHub.
+11. Check that your code is on GitHub.

-Stop your timer and record your time.
+12. Stop your timer and record your time.
 Be sure to record it, because you will need your WOD time data when you write your technical essay.